sunilthetab/slackbot/Milestone_3/Service.md

 **2: Update a meeting**<br>
- a.
  Adding a new member to existing meeting
  ![alt tag](https://github.ncsu.edu/gverma/Azra_MeetingBot/blob/milestone_3_practise/Milestone_3_Practise/images/UpdateMember.png)</br>
 ```
 Meeting organizer can add a member to the existing meeting by providing bot with meeting event ID and members’ name/email ID.